-- A core course from each of four areas: brain and behavior, cognitive psychology, clinical and development psychology, and social psychology.
+- A core course from each of four areas: brain and behavior, cognitive psychology, clinical and development psychology, and social psychology

 In addition, students must take at least two advanced courses.

-Students completing a BS degree also must take Quantitative and Statistical Methods in Psychology, and an advanced research course (Cognitive Psychology Laboratory or Social Psychology Laboratory).
+Students completing a BS degree must also take Quantitative and Statistical Methods in Psychology, and an advanced research course (Cognitive Psychology Laboratory or Social Psychology Laboratory).

 For students interested in incorporating a study abroad experience into their education, the Department of Psychology offers the annual Psychology and Culture in Europe study abroad program.
 The Psychology Department also offers scholarships for students studying abroad.